conestack/cone.app/docs/source/plugins.rst

 Plugins
 =======

-As explained in the "getting started" section, application extensions are organized as plugins, shipping with related application models, tiles and resources.
+As explained in the "setup" documentation, application extensions are organized as plugins, shipping with related application models, tiles and resources.